MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 In other words, it assumes that the plan for the past is executed according to the given plan.

-For more information, see [Design Details: Dealing with Orders Before the Planning Starting Date](design-details-dealing-with-orders-before-the-planning-starting-date.md).
+For more information, see [Dealing with Orders Before the Planning Starting Date](design-details-balancing-demand-and-supply.md#dealing-with-orders-before-the-planning-starting-date).

 ## <a name="dynamic-order-tracking-pegging"></a>Dynamic Order Tracking (Pegging)
 Dynamic Order Tracking, with its simultaneous creation of action messages in the planning worksheet, is not a part of the supply planning system in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 This feature links, in real-time, the demand and the quantities that could cover them, whenever a new demand or supply is created or changed.